Back to Top

 Nurses provide the compassionate care and clinical reasoning that improves the lives of the sick and the hurting.

-An accelerated BSN program is available exclusively on the Athens campus.
-Qualified applicants will graduate in 16 months.
+An accelerated BSN program is also available.
+Qualified applicants will graduate in 16 months as opposed to two years.

 Nursing is for you if you consider yourself